sweattep/modern_quotes/README.md

 >If the song was created more than 120 years ago and the author is unknown, it is likely in the public domain

+>The resistance to collaborate can sabotage a project.

+>Use the Socratic Method to move the conversation from the realm of opinions to the realm of facts.

 >there's no app for deep learning

 >the difference between passing a test and knowing it's right